ColinGilbert/python-jsgf2prompts/README.md

 For use with CMUSPhinx's training, as well as other toolkits which may require it.
 You'll also need a word dictionary file.

 NOTE: Upon running this script, you may receive messages such as "WARNING: Token 'TOKEN_NAME' defined, but not used."

-These are safe to ignore.
+These are completely safe to ignore.
 I would have suppressed them, but they belong to the PLY package itself.

 ---